aws-samples/amazon-documentdb-and-amazon-elacticache-caching-for-performance-example/README.md

-# Caching for performance with Amazon DocumentDB and Amazon ElastiCache

 # Solution overview
 This demo showcases how to integrate [Amazon DocumentDB (with MongoDB compatibility)](https://aws.amazon.com/documentdb/) and [Amazon ElastiCache](http://aws.amazon.com/elasticache) to achieve microsecond response times and reduce your overall cost.
 The following diagram shows the architecture of the demo app.